gavdraper/gavdraper.github.io/_drafts/switch-to-ssl-with-cloudflare.md

 1. Enter your domain name...
     ![CloudFlareScreenshot]({{site.url}}/content/images/2017-cloudflare-ssl/cloudflare-1.png)

 1. All being well all your DNS records will be picked up and imported into CloudFlare.
-If for somereason they're not then you can manually add them lated
+If for some reason they're not then you can manually add them later
     ![CloudFlareScreenshot]({{site.url}}/content/images/2017-cloudflare-ssl/cloudflare-2.png)

 1. A business plan is selected by default, change that to the free plan.